What age does Maths Masters cater for?

 Maths Masters charges an assessment fee of £35 to cover tutor time and set up of materials for the individual child.
 If after the assessment the parent wishes to enrol the child, a monthly subscription is payable, one month in advance, with one month’s notice to leave after an initial three months.
 The subscription is currently £45 per month for Key Stage One.
 At Key Stage Two, the fees are £50 per month until year 5, when the sessions become hourly and and the rate applied is in consequence £60.
 In year 6, the fees are £70 per month due to the free provision of all practice SATS papers.

 What happens if my child is sick, or on holiday?

 The subscription is still payable, but the child may attend a back up session at a different centre subject to notice and availability, so that momentum is not lost if they are sick or have an engagement that prevents them from attending.

 Will my child get homework?

-We do not believe that children should be set homework from Maths Masters.
-They have homework from school, and additional work will put stress on the family and ultimately make the child less willing to attend the sessions and apply themselves to their full ability.
-Exceptions may be made to this general rule during preparation for Year 6 SATS when some children may request practice papers to complete at home.
+We do not believe that children should be set homework from Maths Masters, unless we feel that your child is falling behind and this will be beneficial.
+They have homework from school, and additional work may put stress on the family and ultimately make the child less willing to apply themselves to their full ability.
+Exceptions may be made to this general rule during preparation for Year 6 SATS when children will be given practice papers to complete at home.

-These can be reviewed by tutors to identify areas of weakness.
+These will be reviewed by tutors to identify areas of weakness.